-Currently?
-Lots Of Fiber
+Now, Lots Of Fiber

-I now feel best when I eat a very normal, high amount of vegetables.
+I now feel best when I eat a very normal, medium-to-high amount of vegetables.

 Progress = Less Restriction, More Variety

-As my health has improved, so has my inclination & desire for more varied foods — as well as my results after eating said diversity.
+As my health has improved, so has my inclination & desire for more varied foods.
+So, too, have my results after eating more diversity.

-After years of tracking, I don’t track macros or calories anymore.
+After years of tracking, I don’t track macros or calories anymore with an app.